1758 - Austrian invasion of Silesia

 - Daun himself was waiting for Frederick to quit Saxony before attempting a raid on Dresden.

-Wied marched by Zittau, Trautenau (present-day Trutnov) and Frankenstein (present-day Ząbkowice Śląskie).
+- Wied marched by Zittau, Trautenau and Frankenstein.

 On October 29

-- In the afternoon, the Prussian army being now resupplied, Bornstedt marched towards Gruna (present-day Gronów) with the supply train.
+- In the afternoon, the Prussian army being now resupplied, Bornstedt marched towards Gruna (present-day Gronów/PL) with the supply train.

 During the night of October 29 to 30, the Prussian vanguard crossed the Neisse.
 At midnight, the battalions cantoned in the surrounding villages joined the main army which also crossed the Neisse.